SAP-archive/sapcp-hyperscaler-backing-services/README.md

 ## Download and Installation

-The procedure to download and install each asset will be covered in the corresponding README files.
+The procedure to download and install each asset will be covered in the corresponding README file.

 ## Known Issues

-Known issues for each asset will be covered in the corresponding README files.
+Known issues for each asset will be covered in the corresponding README file.

 ## Support

-The project is delivered on an "AS IS" BASIS, WITHOUT WARRANTIES, SUPPORT OR CONDITIONS OF ANY KIND, either express or implied.
+The project is delivered on an "AS IS" basis, without warranties, support conditions of any kind, either express or implied.

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

-This file is licensed under the SAP Sample Code License, except as noted otherwise in the [LICENSE](/LICENSE.pdf) file.
+This file is licensed under the SAP Sample Code License, except as noted otherwise in the [LICENSE](/LICENSE) file.